Introduction

 Development Policy

-• Always reference the source if the implementation comes from elsewhere.
+- Always provide a reference to the source if the implementation is from another project.

 Maintenance Policy

-• CI time should be actively monitored and reduced to speed up merging of PRs.
+- Actively monitor and work on reducing the CI time to speed up merging of PRs.
 The current CI time on GitHub actions is around 3 minutes.

 Conventional Commits